 No matter how you receive an offer, you need to make an informed decision when it comes to credit.
 There are rules Canadian banks must follow to ensure you are provided with information that is clear, simple, and not misleading.
 However, it is ultimately up to you to ensure you understand what you’re agreeing to – if you don’t, ask for clarification.
 If you’re still unsure, consider doing more research or asking friends or family for guidance.

 Even if it seems like there’s little risk involved, you should never feel pressured to decide on the spot.

 It helps to know the standard terms and conditions when signing up for new bank products and services.
 For instance, even though banks must give you notice, they can:

 - increase your interest rate at any time

 - lower your credit limit at any time

 - increase your minimum payment amount at any time

 - impose a penalty interest rate if you miss payments

 - charge you a fee to close your account

-And if you have a credit card, it’s important to be aware you might be offered add-on products or services such as balance protection insurance.
-For a monthly fee, this type of insurance covers all or part of your credit card balance if you become ill, lose your job or pass away.
-But this coverage is not for everyone.
+If you have a credit card, it’s important to be aware that you might be offered add-on products or services such as balance protection insurance.
+For a monthly fee, this type of insurance covers all or part of your credit card balance if you become ill, lose your job, or pass away.
+This coverage is not for everyone.
 For instance, if you’re a student working part time, you may not be eligible for benefits in the event of job loss.